-We expect that our anticipated cash flows from operations, money pool borrowings and, to the extent permitted by our external debt agreements and CenterPoint Energy's bank facility, proceeds from possible debt offerings, will be sufficient to meet our cash needs for the remainder of 2003.
-Currently, these agreements limit application of proceeds from debt offerings to the refinancing of debt existing in November 2002.
+We expect that our anticipated cash flows from operations, money pool borrowings and, to the extent permitted by our external debt agreements and CenterPoint Energy's bank facility, proceeds from possible debt offerings, will be sufficient to meet our cash needs for the remainder of 2003 and 2004.
+Currently, our term loan limits the application of proceeds from capital markets transactions over \$200 million to the refinancing of debt existing in November 2002.
+CenterPoint Energy's bank facility provides that until such time as that facility has been reduced to \$750 million, 100% of the net cash proceeds from any securitizations relating to the recovery of stranded costs, after making any payments required under our \$1.3 billion term loan, and the net cash proceeds of any sales of the common stock of Texas Genco owned by CenterPoint Energy or of material portions of Texas Genco's assets shall be applied to repay loans under the CenterPoint Energy credit facility and reduce that facility.
 Limits on our ability to issue secured debt, as described in this report, may adversely affect our ability to issue debt securities.
 In addition, our future indebtedness may include terms that are more restrictive or burdensome than those of our current indebtedness.
-Such terms may negatively impact our ability to operate our business or may restrict dividends.
+Such terms may negatively impact our ability to operate our business or may restrict the payment of dividends to our parent.